humblefool1998/CloudFAQChatbot/README.md

 ## Deployed Project Demo Link
 https://ambitious-island-02fd9b110.1.azurestaticapps.net
 ## Deployment Steps
-1. First a QnA maker resource is created and is trained with the FAQ sources as mentioned below.
+**1. First a QnA maker resource is created and is trained with the FAQ sources as mentioned below.**
 ![1](https://user-images.githubusercontent.com/46521948/151712137-82492e8f-e6a9-4a7f-834c-d6c13b6ab3c8.png)
-2. The Knowledge Base is then published and the endpoint is generated.
+**2. The Knowledge Base is then published and the endpoint is generated.**
 ![2](https://user-images.githubusercontent.com/46521948/151712151-9c8e501c-9748-4822-a69d-5860bba0016a.png)
-3. Then a Bot is initiated from Azure Bot service and is connected with the Knowledge Base (KB).
+**3. Then a Bot is initiated from Azure Bot service and is connected with the Knowledge Base (KB).**
-4. The embeddable web chat channel is initiated for the bot, and the Secret Keys are noted.
+**4. The embeddable web chat channel is initiated for the bot, and the Secret Keys are noted.**
 ![4](https://user-images.githubusercontent.com/46521948/151712159-813d287e-8511-4bba-8e25-d49f967f1b6e.png)
-5. Then a sample Web Chat interface is developed using HTML and Java Script and the secret keys are inserted into the code base.
+**5. Then a sample Web Chat interface is developed using HTML and Java Script and the secret keys are inserted into the code base.**
-6. Finally the web based chatbot is deployed in Azure Static Web apps using GitHub.
+**6. Finally the web based chatbot is deployed in Azure Static Web apps using GitHub.**
 ![6](https://user-images.githubusercontent.com/46521948/151712174-d9cb90dd-f17d-4a11-a226-61a33f41928d.png)

 ## Problem Statement